 Arrested in Arizona?
 Call Today for Help!

-If you are pulled over by a police officer in Avondale, Arizona, you may find that you have been cited for DUI or a misdemeanor and that you will have a case at the Avondale City Court.
+If you are pulled over by a police officer in Avondale, Arizona, you may find that you have been cited for driving under the influence or a misdemeanor and that you will have a case at the Avondale City Court.
 If you do get a ticket to appear at court, make sure it says “city” or “municipal” on it.

 In this short video David Cantor explains what to expect at the Avondale City Court:

 To get there, take the I-10 exit for Avondale Boulevard.
 Travel south on Avondale Boulevard.
 Continue traveling south for a few miles until you reach Van Buren and go another half mile until you see the complex.
 There is a great deal of parking, so you should not run into any problems finding a spot.

 As always, when you go to the Avondale City Court or any court, make sure that you are appropriately dressed.
 Refrain from wearing hats, sunglasses, tee shirts, shorts, sandals and other inappropriate garments.
 Dress as though you are appearing for a big job interview so that you can make as good an impression as possible.

 Monday through Thursday from 7:00 AM to 6:00 PM.
 Please note that the court is closed on Fridays and legal holidays.